 It is 1929 and Harry Grimshaw is a self - made millionaire and very successful business man.
 But this weekend we learn that Wall Street has crashed and Harry could end up being destitute.
 It’s at times like this that you learn who your friends really are – and your enemies.

-Guest bedrooms at the Royal Station Hotel have recently been refurbished in homage to their history and heritage.
+Guest bedrooms at the Urban Hotel Grantham are tastefully decorated.
 All rooms include an en-suite bathroom, flat-screen TV with Freeview, Free WiFi and tea and coffee facilities, a perfect retreat after an action-packed murder mystery evening.

-Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels Victorian function rooms.
-Murder Mystery guests can spend a lazy afternoon enjoying the hotels spa which includes; swimming pool, sauna, steam room and gymnasium or if you’re a shopaholic why not venture into Newcastle City Centre with its vast array of high street and boutique shops.View Details
+Guests will receive a delicious 3 course evening meal plus tea and coffee whilst the murder mystery takes place in one of the hotels elegant function rooms.
+Murder Mystery guests can spend a lazy afternoon with an afternoon tea package in the lounge bar or if you are looking for relaxation, the Urban Hotel Grantham offers a health and leisure club with gym, indoor swimming pool, sauna and jacuzzi.View Details